 A word of warning: Layer styles can only contain integer values.
 If you edit a drop shadow offset to be 1px with the document at the 2× size, then scaled it down, the value will end up as 1px, because it can’t be 0.5px (a non-integer value).
 If you do require specific changes to the 2× version of the Photoshop document, then you’ll have to save it as a separate file.

-All the Actions and Workflows I use myself can be downloaded from the Photoshop Actions & Workflows article.
+All the Actions and Workflows I use myself can be downloaded from our Bjango Design Resources page.
 The Automator Workflows can be placed in your Finder Toolbar, for quick access from any Finder windows without taking up any space in your Dock.